GamingAPI/definitions/README.md

-# definitions
+# Definitions
-Contains all the AsyncAPI and OpenAPI documents for all the API's
+Contains all the AsyncAPI and OpenAPI documents for all the API's.